Developing an Implied Thesis Statement and Topic Sentences

 7. How to Develop Thesis Statements from the Writing Prompt

+Following are a few teaching tips and a FREE Download to help your students practice.
 First, Dissect the Writing Prompt.
 1. WHO: Underline any words which identify the audience or the role of the writer.
 2. WHAT: Circle any words which identify the topic, context, or purpose of the writing task.
-3. HOW: Bracket any words which identify the writing format or the resources to use.
-4.
+3.

 Implying Your Thesis.
 Not all research papers will require an explicitly stated thesis.
 Some research papers in some fields will simply require a strong focus.
 You can maintain a strong focus in your essay without an explicitly stated thesis by thinking about an implied thesis for your research paper.
 With an implied thesis, your point is never ...